front of head

 This is a

-species known from only seven animals.
+species known from about ten animals.
 It has been found on moderately

 protected to moderately exposed reef flats at depths of < 1 m (<